Topic-specific working groups are among the key tools and resources being established to facilitate clinical research in low-resource settings.

 Review, adapt, endorse, and/or validate laboratory check lists and SOPs, including sample collection, handling, and analysis.

-Note: The Virology, Immunology & Diagnostics working group is transversal, to discuss and provide information on validated diagnostic tools and relevant SOPs, checklists, etc. There is another working group called Diagnostics Studies that is focused specifically on trials and other types of studies to evaluate and validate diagnostics.
+This working group is transversal, to discuss and provide information on validated diagnostic tools and relevant SOPs, checklists, etc.

 Support use of safety registries for pregnant women in context of COVID-19 treatment.